 The Southern sun is no match for these bright beauties.
+Southern states are known for intense summer temperatures, and that weather forecast can be a challenge for gardeners.
+When it comes to cultivating flowers, we look for species that can stand up to the often blistering sun of Southern climates.
+Here, we've rounded up flowers that thrive in full sun.
 They look good in the summer, spring, or fall, as long as the sun is shining.
-Plant them as a part of a container, or put them in a beautiful flowerbed.
-No matter which way you work them; the blossoming blooms are sure to be a stunner.
+Plant them as a part of a container, or put them in a beautiful flowerbed to add some color and personality to the garden.
+No matter which way you work them, the blossoming blooms are sure to be stunners in the sunshine.

 These Southern natives thrive in heat and humidity.
 They bloom best in full sun but can tolerate a little afternoon shade.
 Coneflowers can be drought-tolerant, but should be watered regularly in their first season.
 The wildflowers attract birds, bees, and butterflies and make excellent cut flowers.

-A beautifully potted Lantana will give color all summer and fall.
+It's never too hot or too dry for a lantana planting.
+A beautifully potted lantana will give color all summer and fall.
 The heat-tolerant plant loves full sun, and you only need a few plants to put on a show.
-Floridians–beware.
 Lantana seedlings can be invasive, so plant selections that set little or no seed such as 'Gold Mound' and 'Pinkie.'

 You can't ask for a more beautiful addition to your garden than Zinnias.
 The easiest annuals to start from seeds, these bright buds will bloom in containers until an autumn frost.
 Snip them just as they are beginning to open for a show-stopping centerpiece.